-Bite indication, on occasions, can be a very important aspect of carp fishing, especially when you are hunting for large carp.
-The wise carp are very well practiced when it comes to staying calm with hooked and just spitting the hook out.
+Bite indication, on occasion, can be a very important aspect of carp fishing, especially when you are hunting for large carp.
+The wise carp are very well practiced when it comes to staying calm whilst hooked and just spitting the hook out.

 Most of the time you will only hear one bleep on the alarm or see the odd movement of the bobbin, but understanding what these little bleeps and movements mean may be the difference between catching big fish, or never catching big fish.